Azathothas/Stars/README.md

 - [kokoko3k/gopreload](https://github.com/kokoko3k/gopreload) – Preloads files needed for given programs.
 - [kokoko3k/ssh-rdp](https://github.com/kokoko3k/ssh-rdp) – Real display ssh based remote desktop
 - [ksharinarayanan/SSRFire](https://github.com/ksharinarayanan/SSRFire) – An automated SSRF finder.
 Just give the domain name and your server and chill! ;) Also has options to find XSS and open redirects
+- [laluka/pty4all](https://github.com/laluka/pty4all) – By using its cutting edge technology (lolnope), you can now have a persistent multi reverse pty handler!
 - [lando/lando](https://github.com/lando/lando) – A development tool for all your projects that is fast, easy, powerful and liberating
 - [lefayjey/linWinPwn](https://github.com/lefayjey/linWinPwn) – linWinPwn is a bash script that automates a number of Active Directory Enumeration and Vulnerability checks
 - [leitbogioro/Fuck_Aliyun](https://github.com/leitbogioro/Fuck_Aliyun)